-The Memphis VA Medical Center (VAMC) provides health care to veterans in west Tenn., north Miss. and northeast Ark.
+The Memphis VA Medical Center (VAMC) provides health care to veterans in West Tennessee, North Mississippi and Northeast Arkansas.
 Hospice and palliative medicine fellows complete rotations for adult training at the VAMC.
-As an affiliate of UTHSC and one of its primary adult teaching hospitals, VAMC.
-It offers quality health care for the changing medical, surgical and quality of life needs of the Mid-South men and women who so proudly served the United States.
+As an affiliate of UTHSC and one of its primary adult teaching hospitals, the VAMC offers quality health care for the changing medical, surgical and quality of life needs of the Mid-South men and women who so proudly served the United States.